04/21/2017 Nutrition & Recipes

 Hydrate Your Skin

-Luckily, incorporating coconut oil into your daily routine and diet is easier than you might think.
-Here are some fun ways to try it:
+Luckily, incorporating the benefits of coconut oil into your daily routine and diet is easier than you might think.
+Here are some fun ways to try consuming coconut oil with your diet:

 Use Coconut Oil for High-Heat Cooking

 Coconut oil is an excellent cooking oil for high-heat cooking.
-Because coconut oil is a saturated fat, it helps to prevent oxidation when it is exposed to high heat.
+Because it is a saturated fat, coconut oil helps to prevent oxidative stress when it is exposed to high heat.
 You can use it as a replacement for olive oil when roasting vegetables in the oven at high heat or in stir-fry dishes.
 Some good vegetables for roasting with coconut oil are:

 - Sweet Potatoes